adepierre/Botcraft/README.md

 Example of pathfinding.
 Right of the screen is the integrated renderer
 ![](gifs/video.gif)

 More complex example with 10 survival bots collaborating on a pixel art build.
 They are all in survival, so they have to pick the right blocks in the chests, eat food and obviously can't fly.
 There is no global supervision, and they can't communicate with each other.
-Better quality video in [this reddit post](https://www.reddit.com/r/Minecraft/comments/mwzm26/my_survival_bot_project_applied_to_map_pixelart/).
 ![](gifs/mapart.gif)

 ## Dependencies